Pylons/pyramid/docs/narr/renderers.rst

   such as a template.

-- A renderer factory which expects to accept a token that does not represent a filesystem path or a asset specification in the ``name`` attribute of the ``info`` object fed to its constructor.
+- A renderer factory which expects to accept a token that does not represent a filesystem path or an asset specification in the ``name`` attribute of the ``info`` object fed to its constructor.
 These renderer factories are registered with a ``name`` value that does not begin with a dot.
 These renderer factories are typically object serializers.

 .. sidebar:: Asset Specifications

-   A asset specification is a colon-delimited identifier for a :term:`asset`.
+   An asset specification is a colon-delimited identifier for an :term:`asset`.
 The colon separates a Python :term:`package` name from a package subpath.
 For example, the asset specification ``my.package:static/baz.css`` identifies the file named